anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

             </header>

     *  -  Footer HTML
-       -  HTML markup that should be added as a Footer
+       -  HTML markup that should be added as a Footer.

        -  .. code-block:: html